 A limited amount of follow-up information is shared with sister self-harm monitoring projects at the University of Oxford and the University of Manchester, as part of the Multicentre Study of Self-harm in England.
 We do share date of death and cause of death, but we do not share any, names, addresses, or date of birth for anyone we collect data on.
 Instead, we use the unique patient ID codes in our combined Multicentre Study data to link together data for each person.

 For more details about how patient data is processed by Derbyshire Healthcare NHS Foundation Trust, visit our data security page.

-Or, by post to The Centre for Self-harm and Suicide Prevention, Research and Development Centre, Derbyshire healthcare NHS Foundation Trust, Kingsway Hospital, DERBY, DE22 3LZ.
+- Post: The Centre for Self-harm and Suicide Prevention, Research and Development Centre, Derbyshire Healthcare NHS Foundation Trust, Kingsway Hospital, DERBY, DE22 3LZ.